Red Hot Chili Peppers: Activism

+Conviction and sexual harassment

-On 21 April 1989, Kiedis was convicted of sexual battery and indecent exposure after a concert at George Mason University in Fairfax, Virginia.
-Kiedis exposed himself and pressed his penis to a woman's face against her wishes.
+On April 21, 1989, Kiedis was convicted of sexual battery and indecent exposure after a concert at George Mason University in Fairfax, Virginia.
+He exposed himself and pressed his penis to a woman's face against her wishes.
 He was fined $1,000 on each charge.
 In 1990, Kiedis said the incident was "blown way out of proportion by both the media and the prosecution", and was merely "a playful thing that happened backstage" with no intent of harm.

 In 1990, Flea and Smith were arrested on charges of battery in Daytona Beach, Florida, at a spring break performance for MTV.
 Flea was also charged with disorderly conduct and solicitation to commit an unnatural and lascivious act.
 Flea picked up a 20-year-old woman and threw her into the sand, while Smith forcibly removed her bathing suit and slapped her buttocks.
 Flea allegedly demanded that she perform oral sex on him before both he and Smith were removed by security.
-Following the arrest, the State University of New York at New Paltz canceled a Chili Peppers concert.
+After the arrest, the State University of New York at New Paltz canceled a Chili Peppers concert.
 Flea and Smith pled guilty to all charges.
 They were each sentenced to pay a $1,000 fine, plus $300 to the State Attorney's Office for prosecution costs and $5,000 to the Volusia County Rape Crisis Center, and ordered to write letters of apology to the woman.
 In a 1992 Rolling Stone interview, Flea said: "I wish I'd never done it, and it was a really stupid thing to do.
 I was out of control.
 But I did not assault anybody, and it was not sexual.
 It had nothing to do with sex."

-In 2016, the former music executive Julie Farman alleged that two members of the Red Hot Chili Peppers had pressed themselves against her and "told me about all of the ways we could make a super sexy sandwich" in 1990.
+In 2016, Julie Farman, a former music executive, alleged that two members of the Red Hot Chili Peppers pressed themselves against her and "told me about all of the ways we could make a super sexy sandwich" after a meeting with them at Epic Records in 1990.